wazo-platform/wazo-platform.org/content/uc-doc/administration/provisioning/adv_configuration.md

   6-digit provisioning code on the phone will produce unexpected results (i.e. the wrong device will be provisioned)

-For technical information about why other devices are not supported, you can look at [this issue](https://projects.wazo.community/issues/5107) on the Wazo bug tracker.

 ## Security {#provd-security}

 By design, the auto-provisioning process is vulnerable to: